guilhermelemosp/Popcorn-Movies/front/README.md

 ## Step 2: Obtain the TMDB Movies API Key and Firebase Configuration

+This application is Hybrid, for now.
+I started by using the TMDB API, and throughout the project creation process, I gradually made changes to switch to local data storage and retrieval in a database.
-Before starting the website, you will need to obtain the TMDB Movies API key and Firebase configuration.
+Even so, before starting the website, you will need to obtain the TMDB Movies API key and Firebase configuration.
 Follow these steps to obtain them and add them to your `.env` file.

 ### ▶️ Get TMDB API Key